 Make the Tart Filling

-Add the Eagle Brand Sweetened Condensed Milk to the cranberry mixture, stirring together.
+- Add the sweetened condensed milk to the cranberry mixture, stirring together until combined.

 Make the Whipped Cream

 - In a glass bowl, measure out the heavy whipping cream, powdered sugar and orange extract.